-Still seen by creator Tomonobu Itagaki as having the potential “to be a breakthrough for the industry,” several years in which they encountered repeated, unideal setbacks result in a gameplay experience that never meets such lofty expectation.
+Still seen by creator Tomonobu Itagaki as having the potential “to be a breakthrough for the industry,” several years in which they encountered repeated, unideal setbacks result in a gameplay experience that never meets such lofty expectations.
 To that end, Devil’s Third ultimately feels both unfinished and unpolished.

 That comes as an inevitable shame as the concept, which sees Ninja Gaiden’s fervour for bloodthirsty hack ‘n’ slash mixed with first-person shooter gunplay, feels remarkably fresh in essence.

 ‘Solo-play’ will be the first port of call for many, being the campaign mode in Devil’s Third.
 This traces tattooed former mercenary Ivan, as he is released from imprisonment at Guantanamo Bay to take down the School of Democracy (SOD).
 With the world’s satellites and electrical weaponry eradicated by the shadowy group to which he once belonged, players are left to take to battle in close quarters while picking their enemies off from a distance with ranged weaponry.